 They showed Stigler a video of their children and grandchildren, people who would not have lived were it not for his act of mercy.

-APPLICATION: How many other stories of mercy go unreported?
-What’s your story of mercy offered or received?
-Please leave your story below.
+How many other stories of mercy went unreported?
+Tell us your story of mercy.
+Please leave a comment below.
 Thank you.

 Hope grows here.
 We share stories that inspire people, build faith, and offer lasting purpose.